For Immediate Release 3/31/2017

-West Baltimore - On Monday, March 6, 2017, Troy Fenwick was convicted by a Baltimore City jury of being a prohibited person in possession of a firearm; wearing, carrying and transporting a handgun; and making a false statement to police regarding identity.
+West Baltimore - On March 30, 2017, Troy Fenwick was sentenced to 15 years in prison, all but 10 years suspended, after being convicted by a Baltimore City jury of being a prohibited person in possession of a firearm; wearing, carrying and transporting a handgun; and making a false statement to police regarding identity.

 Assistant State’s Attorney Andrew Costinett prosecuted the case.